Removing iron on transfers can be challenging. Sometimes, this method of removal takes even more time than the transfer process itself.

 2. Blotting technique with Goof Off

-Place a paper towel over the residue area.
+This method requires placing a paper towel over the residue area.
 Pour Goof Off (or equivalent solvent) on the back of the fabric.
 The solvent dissolves the residue and then soaks into the paper.

 What Is The Easiest Way To Remove Heat Transfer Vinyl From Fabrics?